 Yes, in most cases general visitors and small groups can visit the Museum at the same time as schools.
 We monitor visitor numbers to make sure everyone’s visit is as enjoyable as possible.
 We will ask school groups to split into smaller numbers during their time in the galleries to make sure your experience with us is as comfortable as possible.

 The Museum and Shop are fully accessible.
 The extended school sessions take place in our first-floor learning space.
 We have a lift to access the room which can take two people, or one wheelchair user and one other at a time.
-The Café has a step (we are a listed building and unable to change our layout) but there is a bell for assistance and a ramp is available.
 Find out more about accessibility.